agustinjosew/CTF/README.md

 # CTF
-My learning experiences on ethical hacking doing Capture the Flag (CTF), proofs of concepts and tools to improve security in different scenarios (red, blue and purple equipment according to the needs of the client and the discoveries to be made.)
+My learning experiences about making ethical hacking Capture the Flag (CTF), testing concepts and tools to improve security in different scenarios (red teams, blue and purple according to the needs of the customer and discoveries to be made.)